-The procedure itself typically requires a stay in the hospital.
+The procedure itself typically requires a stay in the hospital, although more and more it is being performed on an outpatient basis.
 During the procedure, you will be put to sleep under general anesthesia.
 You won't feel anything.
 Your doctor will also give you a muscle relaxant.
 Electrodes will be applied to your scalp and deliver an electric current.
 This electrical stimulation causes a brief seizure.
 The seizure is controlled with medications so your body doesn't move.
 You will wake up a few minutes later without any memory of the treatment.

 The number of required sessions varies.
 Many people have six to 12 sessions over a period of several weeks.
 After initial treatment, you might require further ECT treatments in addition to depression medicine and therapy to prevent your depression from returning.

 Studies have shown that ECT works for many people who have treatment-resistant depression.
 One study of 39 people with treatment-resistant depression compared the effects of an antidepressant with ECT.
 After two to three weeks, 71% of people who received ECT had a positive response to treatment.
 But only 28% who received the antidepressant had a positive response after four weeks of treatment.

 The results were published in 1997 in the medical journal Acta Psychiatrica Scandinavia.